phattantran1997/tracking_work/README.md

 ## 🎉 About

-This React Native app is designed to solve a specific problem or provide a unique solution.
-It leverages the power of React Native to create a cross-platform mobile experience.
-The app is built using the latest version of React Native and follows best practices for code organization, styling, and performance optimization.
+This React Native app is designed to streamline processes for staff and managers.
+It leverages the power of Expo to create a cross-platform mobile experience.
+The app is built using the latest version of React Native and Expo, following best practices for code organization, styling, and performance optimization.

+## 🚀 Features

+### Staff Screen

+- **Scan QR Code**: Allows staff to scan QR codes for various purposes.
+- **List of Completed Jobs**: Displays a list of jobs that have been completed by the staff.
+- **List of Completed Products**: Shows a list of products that have been completed.
+- **Manual Input for Job Timings**: Enables staff to manually input job timing information.

+### Manager Screen

+- **Create QR Code for Products**: Allows managers to generate QR codes for each product.
+- **See Job Handlers**: Displays information about who is handling each job.

+### Dark Mode

+- **Dark Mode Support**: The app supports a dark mode for both staff and manager screens.

-## 🚀 Installation
+## 🛠️ Installation

 To get started with this project, follow these steps: